octo-technology/OpenTezos/docs/ligo/unit_testing.md

 #### Test increment entrypoint

-For example, let's write a test that verifies that the storage is incremented by 5 when the administrator performs the action `Increment(5)`.
+For example, let's write a test that verifies that the storage is incremented by 5 when the administrator performs the `Increment(5)` action.

 - For the test a false address tz1 has been assigned to the administrator, you can generate false addresses [here](https://faucet.tzalpha.net/).
-- In the `setUpClass` method we load the contract from the michelson source code stored in a the **counter.tz** file, thanks to the `ContractInterface.from_file()` method.
+- In the `setUpClass` method we load the contract from the michelson source code stored in the **counter.tz** file, with the `ContractInterface.from_file()` method.
-- Note that the name of the test accurately describes our intention.
+- Note that the name of the test accurately describes the testing intention.

 ```python
 from unittest import TestCase